Few-shot Partial Multi-view Learning

 \section{Abstract}

 It is often the case that data are with multiple views in real-world applications.
 Fully exploring the information of each view is significant for making data more representative.
-However, real data tend to suffer from arbitrary view-missing due to various failures in data collection and pre-processing.
-Besides, as obtaining large-scale labeled data is laborious and expensive, the collected training samples in the target task may be scarce as well.
-The co-existence of these two problems makes it more challenging to achieve the pattern classification task.
-Currently, to our best knowledge, few appropriate methods can well-handle these two problems simultaneously.
-To draw more attention from the community to this challenge, we present a new task in this paper called Few-shot Partial Multi-view Learning (FPML), aiming to alleviate the view-missing effects in the low-data regime.
-The challenges of this task are twofold: (1) under the interference of the missing views, it is difficult to overcome the negative impact brought by data scarcity; (2) the limited number of data exacerbates information scarcity, thereby making it harder to address the view-missing problem.
-In this paper, we propose a novel method called Unified Gaussian Dense-anchoring (UGD) for this task.
-We propose to learn the unified dense Gaussian anchors for each training sample.
-Therefore, the incomplete multi-view data can be densely anchored into a unified representation space, where data scarcity and view missing are both relieved by the unified dense anchor representations.
-In particular, we also extend our FPML to the multimodal and the cross-domain scenario, and validate our UGD method on them.
-The extensive experiments firmly demonstrate the effectiveness of our approach.
+However, due to various limitations and failures in data collection and pre-processing, it is inevitable for real data to suffer from view missing and data scarcity.
+The coexistence of these two issues makes it more challenging to achieve the pattern classification task.
+Currently, to our best knowledge, few appropriate methods can well-handle these two issues simultaneously.
+Aiming to draw more attention from the community to this challenge, we propose a new task in this paper, called few-shot partial multi-view learning, which focuses on overcoming the negative impact of the view-missing issue in the low-data regime.
+The challenges of this task are twofold: (i) it is difficult to overcome the impact of data scarcity under the interference of missing views; (ii) the limited number of data exacerbates information scarcity, thus making it harder to address the view-missing issue in turn.
+To address these challenges, we propose a new unified Gaussian dense-anchoring method.
+The unified dense anchors are learned for the limited partial multi-view data, thereby anchoring them into a unified dense representation space where the influence of data scarcity and view missing can be alleviated.
+We conduct extensive experiments to evaluate our method.
+The results on Cub-googlenet-doc2vec, Handwritten, Caltech102, Scene15, Animal, ORL, tieredImagenet, and Birds-200-2011 datasets validate its effectiveness.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{